livekit/chrometester/README.md

 ## Kubernetes Example

-To use it on Kubernetes, you'll need a deployment like the following
+To use it on Kubernetes, you'll need a deployment like the following.
+Note, each instance of the load tester uses approximately 200-500m CPU units and 100MB memory.

 ```yaml
 apiVersion: apps/v1